SyedFaquar/Robopety/README.md

 ```bash
   gcloud init
 ```
-To deploy your web service, you run the gcloud app deploy command from the root directory of your project, where your app.yaml file is located:
+To deploy the web service, you run the gcloud app deploy command from the root directory of your project, where your app.yaml file is located:

 ```bash
   gcloud app deploy